FraeuleinFlauschig/TRIC/README.md

 # TRIC - Testing Rules In C

 TRIC is a minimalistic unit testing framework for c.
-It has no external dependencies and is all contained in a single header file.
+It has no external dependencies and is contained in a single header file.
 Tests are automatically detected and are executed in separate processes.
 TRIC features a flexible mechanism for defining test fixtures and supports reporting test results in various formats.

 # Features

 + TRIC is contained in a single C header file  requiring only a few POSIX libraries.
-+ Minimalistic API consisting of not much more than a few macros.
++ Minimalistic API consisting of not much more than a couple of macros.
 + No main function is needed: Including the header tric.h and compiling the tests will produce a ready to run executable.
 + Tests are automatically detected: No need to manually add tests to an execution list, processing the tests with an external tool or the like.
 + Each test is executed in an isolated process.